Saturday at the Athens Farmers Market

 Producers

-• Hays Mill Farms - Whole Chicken, Eggs, and Pork• Hanna Holler Farm - Onions, garlic.
-Pork, beef, lamb.
-Jams: Peach Bourbon, Strawberry, Blackberry, Blueberry, Strawberry-Blueberry, Apple Butter, Pepper Jelly.
-Handmade wood cutting boards.
+• Hanna Holler Farm - onions, garlic. pork, beef, lamb.
+Jams: peach bourbon, strawberry, blackberry, blueberry, strawberry-blueberry, apple butter, pepper jelly.
+Handmade wood cutting boards

 • Moon & Stars Honey - local honey in a variety of sizes